shakacode/react-webpack-rails-tutorial/README.md

 Special thanks to [JetBrains](https://www.jetbrains.com) for their great tools [RubyMine](https://www.jetbrains.com/ruby/) and [WebStorm](https://www.jetbrains.com/webstorm/).
-The developers of this project use RubyMine at the top level, mostly for Ruby work, and we use WebStorm opened up to the `webpack` directory to focus on JSX and Sass files.
+The developers of this project use RubyMine at the top level, mostly for Ruby work, and we use WebStorm opened up to the `client` directory to focus on JSX and Sass files.